helium/HIP/0116-oui-additional-address-space-reshuffle.md

 [Helium OUI Documentation](https://docs.helium.com/iot/run-an-lns/buy-an-oui)

-This proposal is to increase the amount of address space from 8 to 128 for the same minimum one time purchase price.
+This proposal is to decrease the purchase cost from $800 to $100 for the same `/29` 8 Address block.<br />
+While also seeking to move the cost of OUI and Addresses space to be burnt from IOT subdao tokens.

 ## Motivation
 The initial 8 block address spacing with the original helium console had the ability to multiplex this space out to